-Payload groups requesting placement of payload components anywhere other than on a designated payload seat are required to submit a special request which can be included as a part of the application and must receive a waiver granting approval from LSU HASP Management, CSBF and BPO.
-This approval may include additional including paperwork flight documentation and analysis.
-See section VIII for more information regarding special requests.
 If your application is accepted for flight, your team will be sent the payload mounting plate appropriate for your class.
-These plates, shown in Figure 6, are constructed from 1/4" thick PVC, include wiring for the electrical / data connections, and are marked to indicate the allowable footprint for your payload.
-Student teams are not allowed to alter anything outside of the payload plate footprint including the EDAC and DB9 connectors.
-Within the allowed region the plate can be modified for payload support structure and, if needed, downward pointing apertures.
-[Note that located immediately below each large payload will be the HASP thermal and EM insulation plates, so downward pointing apertures would not be appropriate.]
-Note that any intrusion of any part of your payload into the "KEEP OUT AREA" might result in your payload being disqualified from flight.
-All components attached to the mounting plate by the student team (e.g. payload, support structure, bolts, DC converters, antennas, etc.) must be included in the weight budget and total less than the maximum allowed for the payload class.
-The size of the allowed footprint and payload height is given in Table 1 on the following page.
+These plates, shown in Figure 6, are constructed from 1⁄4" thick PVC, include wiring for the electrical / data connections and are marked to indicate the allowable footprint for your payload.
+Student teams cannot alter anything outside the payload plate footprint, including the EDAC and DB9 connectors.
+The plate can be modified within the allowed region for payload support structure and, if needed, downward-pointing apertures.
+[Note that the HASP thermal and EM insulation plates will be located immediately below each large payload on top of HASP, so downward pointing apertures would not be appropriate.]
+Any intrusion into the "KEEP OUT AREA" might result in your payload being disqualified from flight.
+All components attached to the mounting plate by the student team (e.g., payload, support structure, bolts, DC converters, antennas, etc.) must be included in the weight budget and total less than the maximum allowed for the payload class.
+The size of the allowed footprint and payload height are given in Table 1 on the following page.